xinenlim/assignment1/README.md

 Main page :
 A group photo of itzy as a background picture, about us in the bottom right corner and the navigation

-Profiles: it displays the members' information, name ,birthday and postion in the group
+Profiles: it displays the members' information, name ,birthday and postion in the group.
+By doing this, fans can know each members' birthday and celebrate it with them.

 Discography : The discography displays the albums and tracks that has been released by the group

-Gallery: shows some images of the members
+Gallery: slideshow to display the images of the members and also a group photo